stepanenko/stepanenko/readme.md

 > _Code is the tool.
 The program is the product._

+> _I hate code, and I want as little of it as possible in our product. --JACK DIEDERICH_

 > _As a Lead JavaScript Engineer, I try to get my team to write as little JavaScript as possible._

 > _Software performance is not about how many features you complete or how much code you type.
 It’s about how much value you create._